 I've built a few computers in the past.
-But this is the first that I have actually built for myself thus why I titled the build "Pioneer" Red.
+But this is the first that I built for myself thus why I titled the build "Pioneer" Red.
 This build is a bit sentimental to me.
 Probably most of you can tell by the fact that I named my baby, by the length of this description; and also by the fact that I called it my baby.
 This is also not a rig that is going to shred benchmarks.
 I don't have the money to make that happen; yet.
 So one could call this a "budget" build.

 The total price of this rig shown in pcpartpicker doesn't look the part of a budget build.
 But notice the Black Friday on the build title.
 I'm originally from a place that doesn't have this kind of sale, so I was pretty much excited about the prospects of cheap"er" PC parts.
 I admit that I might not have chosen the best parts or the best deals but forgive me for my incompetence as deal hunting is not easy and most definitely tiring for a person not so experienced such as myself.
 But I did my best and these are the parts that I turned up with.

 Also the skylake bandwagon.

 Intel core i5 6400: Skylake/Cheapest i5 of the Skylake bunch/Next gen Intel HD Graphics(Just Kidding).